TheeKingZa/AirBnB_clone_v2/README.md

 # Description

     This project is an implementation of a simplified version of AirBnB's backend system.
-It includes a command-line interpreter and a storage engine for managing data related to AirBnB-like objects.
+    It includes a command-line interpreter
+    a storage engine for managing data related to AirBnB-like objects.

 ## Resources
 Read or watch: